gmk57/ya-photos/README.md

 Project is distributed under MIT license.

-Third-party libraries are distributed under their own terms, please see their repositories & websites.
+Third-party libraries are distributed under their own terms, please see their websites & repositories.

 The use of Yandex.Fotki service and its API is regulated by [API User Agreement](https://yandex.ru/legal/fotki_api/), [Yandex.Fotki Service Terms Of Use](https://yandex.ru/legal/fotki_termsofuse/) and general [User Agreement for Yandex Services](https://yandex.com/legal/rules/).